Essential Studies Program

 Students are members of a broader society dependent on their meaningful contributions for its success.
 Chadron State College embraces this vision, recognizing the need to serve the region within the context of an increasingly global and more complex world in need of creative solutions to a never-ending supply of challenges and opportunities.
 The Essential Studies Program at Chadron State provides an integrated, coherent learning experience to prepare students for a life of responsible inquiry.

-4. Up to nine (9) Essential Studies Program credits can apply toward any comprehensive major, while up to six (6) credits can apply toward a subject major.
-Those same credits can apply to up to 9 hours of a minor.1
+1. Up to nine (9) Essential Studies Program credits can apply toward any comprehensive major1, while up to six (6) credits can apply toward a subject major.
+Up to nine (9) credits can apply to a minor.

-5. Essential Studies requirements may vary based on program.
-Check the program requirements for the major you are seeking and contact an academic advisor for suggested courses.
+2. Some majors have specific Essential Studies requirements.
+Check the program requirements for the major you are seeking and contact your major academic advisor for suggested courses.

-6. Students who have completed an Associate Degree from a regionally accredited institution that includes at least thirty (30) credit hours of general studies courses will have met all Essential Studies requirements.
-Completion of specific lower division courses may be required in individual degree programs.
+3. Students who have completed an Associate Degree from a regionally accredited institution that includes at least thirty (30) credit hours of general studies courses will have met all Essential Studies requirements.

-7. Students who have completed coursework at another accredited institution with no direct transfer equivalent at CSC may petition to receive Essential Studies credit for a given outcome.
-Please contact the Student Transition and Retention Team (START) Office (https://www.csc.edu/start/) to request this consideration using the ESP Course Equivalency Form
+4. Students who have completed coursework at another accredited institution with no direct transfer equivalent at CSC may petition to receive Essential Studies credit for a given outcome.
+Please contact the Student Transition and Retention Team (START) Office (https://www.csc.edu/start/) to request this consideration using the ESP Course Equivalency Form.

 1